 A scheduled job is a service performing a task (job) at a given time interval.
 An administrator can start a job manually.
-A standard installation of the Episerver platform with Episerver CMS and Episerver Commerce includes several scheduled jobs.
+By default, Episerver platform with Episerver CMS and Episerver Commerce includes several scheduled jobs.
 Some are enabled by default with preset values.
 You can develop customized scheduled jobs for specific website tasks.